 - Can my device be updated to support Wi-Fi Aware?

-Many devices are capable of receiving updates to support Wi-Fi Aware.
-Whether a device can receive software updates to add the new functionality or not comes down to individual device vendor implementation.
-Native support for Wi-Fi Aware is available in the Android Oreo operating system.
+Many devices can receive updates to support Wi-Fi Aware.
+Whether a device can receive software updates to add the new functionality or not depends upon vendor implementation.
+Native support for Wi-Fi Aware is available in the Android O (and later) operating system.